 Chairman and CEOA 15-year veteran of Tennis Canada and one of the most successful women executives in sports, Stacey Allaster came to the WTA in January 2006 as its President, and on July 13, 2009 was promoted to Chairman and CEO.

 Published November 07, 2013 12:00

-As CEO, Allaster has delivered a series of financial successes that have further driven the growth of the WTA.
-She has secured and renewed numerous global sponsorships, most recently Xerox and SAP, the largest multi-platform international media deal secured by the WTA with Perform, record-setting WTA Championships in Istanbul and a five year strategic partnership with Singapore to stage the WTA Championships from 2014-2018, the largest deal ever completed in the history of the WTA.
+She has delivered a series of financial successes that have further driven the growth of the WTA.
+She has secured a landmark international media deal that will maximize exposure of women's tennis, overseen a record setting WTA Championships in Istanbul and secured a strategic partnership with Singapore to stage the WTA Championships from 2014-2018, the largest financial partnership ever completed in the history of the WTA.

-Allaster holds a Bachelor's degree in Economics and Physical Education from the University of Western Ontario, and an MBA from the Ivey School of Business.
+Allaster holds a Bachelor's degree in Economics and Physical Education from the University of Western Ontario (UWO), an MBA from the Ivey School of Business and an honorary Doctorate of Law from UWO.
 The mother to children Jack and Alexandra, Allaster and husband John Milkovich reside in St. Petersburg, Florida.